Below you will find the FAQs and troubleshooting for the Bookmarklet.

 I'm using Internet Explorer / Opera, why doesn't it work?

 Sorry!
 Right now the Bookmarklet will only work on Chrome, Firefox or Safari.
-We'll be supporting other browsers very soon.

 I'm not using Internet Explorer or Opera, but I'm still having trouble.